siberianfox/tinygwiki/TinyG-Gcode-Support.md

 * Send G91 G28 Z10 - this will move to x100 y100.
 The tool will initially lift z by 10 mm (or inches); G91 is used to set relative mode for this command.

 ##G61, G61.1, G64 Path Control Modes
+TinyG supports exact stop mode (G61) and exact path mode (G61.1).
+G64 is recognized, but is treated as exact path mode.
+In exact stop mode motion will stop between each Gcode block.
+In exact path mode the exact path is followed (i.e. corners are not rounded).
+The velocity at the points joining 2 blocks is controlled to keep the change in direction between the blocks within centripetal acceleration limit set by $JA.

 ##M2, M30 Program End